AntonTheDev/JSONModelKit/README.md

 # JSONModelKit

-JSONModelKit uses a JSON, or Plist, mapping file to generate flexible data models against API.
-JSONModelKit differs from other mapping frameworks by taking an API-centric focus by mapping a model's properties against dictionary's keys.
-Once the model definition is created, JSONModel kit automatically generate, and add the model files to the project ready to use.

-The benefits to this approach ensures that the model continuously stays in sync with the API in a single place, which in return allows for the development effort to focus on using MVVM, and Protocol Oriented Programming paradigms for maximum flexibility in the development lifecycle.
+JSONModelKit is an API centric mapping framework that uses, JSON or Plist, mapping files to define a model against an arbitrary dictionary.
+At build time, the library will automatically generate the model files, and then add them to the project automatically, or update any existing files.
+By reducing the focus on the model layer itself, while keeping it continuously in sync with an API, we can now treat the model as just a "data bucket", or extend it as needed.
+It really streamlined the process of implementing MVVM, as it really just reduces the model to an ingestible wrapper around dictionary data,

 ## Features